 Japanese New Year's food is called osechi-ryori, and colorful dishes are packed in layers of lacquer boxes, called jubako.
 The kinds of osechi dishes prepared at Japanese homes vary from region to region.
 Common dishes are kobumaki (simmered kombu rolls), kuromame (simmered black soy beans), kurikinton (mashed sweet potato with sweet chestnuts), tazukuri (candied dried sardines), and so on.
-Gobo (burdock), renkon (lotus roots), shrimps are often used ingredients.
+Gobo (burdock), renkon (lotus roots), shrimps are often used in the ingredients.

 Each dish and ingredient in osechi has meanings, such as good health, good harvest, happiness, prosperity, long life, and so on.
 It's said that yellow colored dishes and ingredients such as kazunoko (herring roe) symbolize prosperity and that various beans (mame) imply a wish for good health.
 Also, red/pink and white colored food, such as pink and white kamaboko (fish cake) slices represent celebration colors.